The following information applies to EDJBA finals:

 Player Qualification for Finals:

-Only players who have played 5 games or more with the one team during the regular season are permitted to play finals.
 The only other players permitted are those with special permission which is organised through the relevant Member Club and approved by the EDJBA.

 MERCY RULE: There is NO Mercy Rule during finals.

 UNIFORM STANDARDS: The penalty for the incorrect uniform is 2 points per uniform to a maximum penalty of 10 points.
 When a colour clash occurs and both teams are from the one Club, the Club shall nominate the team to wear alternatives.
 When the nominated team does not provide an alternative colour combination, it shall play in make shift tops with a penalty of two points per player, maximum penalty of 10 points.
 See BY LAW 24.f for more details.

 DISPUTES: All disputes, protests and complaints must be lodged in writing, by a nominated Club official, to the EDJBA within five days of the matter under dispute.
 See BY LAW 25.C for more details.